aelvan/Imager-Craft/README.md

 Additional information about the template variables can be found in the "Template variables"-section below.

 ### Relative image paths
 In the above examples, an AssetFileModel is passed to the transformImage method.
-You can also pass a path or an url to an image that has already been transformed by Imager.
+You can also pass an Imager_ImageModel, path or an url to an image that has already been transformed by Imager.
 This can be useful for increasing performance, or simplifying your template code.
 In the below example, an image is first resized and have effects applied to it, before being resized to the final sizes:

     {% set newBaseImage = craft.imager.transformImage(selectedImage, {
     	width: 1000,